 And so we begin the one-hour journey through the magnificent fjords of Norway.
 We pass by steep cliffs, sparkling waterfalls, icy mountains and fog dancing on the rivers below.
 We are 3000 feet above sea level here.
 Am I in heaven?

 The train stops at Kjosfossen Waterfall.
 I hop off onto a wooden platform and am immediately sprayed in mist – the water is literally gushing under the platform.
 All of a sudden a lady dressed in red appears next to the water and begins to sing a harrowing sort of melody.
 How dangerously beautiful!
 Later I would learn that she was singing a tale from Norse mythology.

 With everyone back on board, the train continues its journey down the spectacular valley towards Flaam.
 This is a day I will never forget.
 The Flamsbana Norway is one of the most breathtaking rail trips in the world — and one that must be experienced to be believed!

 Do you have any tips for taking Norway’s Flamsbana railway?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock

 About the writer

-Maxine Steinmetz was born and raised on the Gold Coast and now works as a radio journalist for Southern Cross Austereo on the Goldie.
-Maxine previously worked for Princess Cruise Lines, which took her far and wide – across Europe, North America, Asia and Australia.
-A true adventurer who loves to get off the beaten track, Maxine has also backpacked through Western Europe – and at only thirteen took the opportunity to study French as an exchange student in Tahiti.
-Wanderlust and a love of exploring new cultures runs deep in her veins!
+Maxine Steinmetz was born and raised on the Gold Coast and now works as a radio journalist for Southern Cross Austereo.
+Maxine previously worked for Princess Cruise Lines, which took her far and wide across Europe, North America, Asia and Australia.
+A true adventurer who loves to get off the beaten track, Maxine has also backpacked through Western Europe, and at only thirteen took the opportunity to study French as an exchange student in Tahiti.
+Wanderlust runs deep in her veins!